Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

-\myparagraph{Models and Training phase.} To thoroughly analyze how learning a backdoor affects a model, we consider different convex learning algorithms, including linear Support Vector Machines (SVMs), Logistic Regression Classifiers (LCs), Ridge Classifiers (RCs) and nonlinear SVMs using the Radial Basis Function (RBF) kernel, and deep neural networks.
+\myparagraph{Models and Training phase.} To thoroughly analyze how learning a backdoor affects a model, we consider different convex learning algorithms, including linear Support Vector Machines (SVMs), Logistic Regression Classifiers (LCs), Ridge Classifiers (RCs), nonlinear SVMs using the Radial Basis Function (RBF) kernel, and deep neural networks.
 We train the classifiers directly on the pixel values scaled in the range $[0, 1]$ on the MNIST dataset.
-For CIFAR10 and Imagenette, we instead consider a transfer learning setting frequently adopted in the literature \cite{Donahue2014DeCAFAD, Pasquale2015TeachingIT, koh2017understanding}.
+For CIFAR10 and Imagenette, we instead consider a transfer learning setting frequently adopted in the literature \cite{koh2017understanding,Donahue2014DeCAFAD, Pasquale2015TeachingIT}.
 Like Saha et al.~\cite{saha2020hidden}, we use the pre-trained model AlexNet~\cite{KrizhevskySH12} as a feature extractor.
-The convex-learners are then trained on top of the feature extractor.
-We study these convex learners due to their broad usage in industry~\cite{suya2021model}, derived from their low computational cost, excellent results, and good interpretability~\cite{tramerSimpleModel21, dacremaProgress2019}.

-Regarding the considered deep neural networks, we use pretrained Resnet18 and Resnet50\footnote{From the torchvision repository \url{https://pytorch.org/vision/stable/models.html}.} which are among the most widely used architectures \cite{Zhang19EqualLayers}.
-We fine-tune them on the Imagenette dataset.
+The convex learners are then trained on top of the feature extractor.
+We study these convex learners due to their broad usage in industry~\cite{suya2021model}, derived from their excellent results with smaller dataset~\cite{Vabalas2019MachineLA}, and good interpretability~\cite{tramerSimpleModel21, dacremaProgress2019}.
+In addition, we include in our evaluation pre-trained Resnet18 and Resnet50~\cite{resnet} deep neural networks, sourced from Torchvision~\cite{torchvision2016}, which stand as some of the most extensively employed architectures \cite{Zhang19EqualLayers}.
+These networks are fine-tuned to classify samples from the Imagenette dataset accurately.